- Other Memberships:

 Immigration, Asylum & Citizenship Bar Association

 Prior to coming down, James completed his PhD at the School of Law, Trinity College Dublin for which he received scholarships from both the Government of Ireland and Trinity College Dublin.
-Outside the bar, James is an academic and lecturer.
-Currently Teaching Fellow at Trinity College Dublin, James has co-lectured Trinity’s Constitutional Law II module and is currently lecturer of the Foundations of Law, Mooting, and Clinical Legal Education modules.
+Outside the bar, James is an academic and lecturer, currently Lecturing at the School of Social Policy at Trinity College Dublin, and along with Cillian Bracken BL runs the FLAC LGBTQI+ Legal Advice Clinic.

 ‘Housing and Minorities’ in Lorcan Sirr (ed) Housing in Ireland: Beyond the Market (IPA, 2022), 72 [with Rebecca Keatinge]